ossf/alpha-omega/CHARTER.md

 #### 7. Amendments

 a.
-This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by the TAC.
+This charter may be amended by a two-thirds vote of the entire TSC and subject to review by the OpenSSF Governing Board.